 Say, for example, you want to type the character string “bism” and have Microsoft Word substitute that big long phrase I mentioned earlier.
 Here’s how you’d go about it.

 Set Up Your Own Text Expansion

 First, go to Word Options.
-If you’re in version 2007, click on the Office Button and go to the bottom of that menu and click Options.
-In versions 2010 and 2013, go to the File tab and find Options in the list along the left-hand side.
+Go to the File tab and find Options in the list along the left-hand side.
 In any event, you’ll be taken to a dialog box that looks like this:

 Click on Proofing, then click on Auto Correct Options.
 The next dialog box will allow you to put in your custom text expansion definition:

 See what I did there?
 I checked the box next to “Replace text as you type”, then typed in the character string “bism” in the Replace field and type to the long complicated phrase I wanted it to substitute for in the With field.
 After I did that, I click the Add button and then the OK button.